 Now, more than ever, we need a steady hand and experience to see us through.
 I am confident Madison is resilient and will come out stronger and more connected as a community.
 And I believe I have the right qualities and experience to help guide the important work of our Borough Council.

-In particular, I would like to highlight the Council’s sound fiscal policies and our efforts to maintain the vitality of Madison’s downtown business district, supporting the small business owners who mean so much to the life of our town, protecting the character of our residential neighborhoods, and ensuring that we have an adequate its stock of affordable housing for all of our residents.
-As evidenced by my work with the Tri-Town 55+ Coalition and the Senior Citizens Advisory Committee, I have, and will continue to, advocate for the needs of our population of older citizens.
-During this major health emergency it is critical that we reach out to the most vulnerable population: our seniors.
+In particular, I would like to highlight the Council’s sound fiscal policies and ongoing efforts to maintain the vitality of Madison’s downtown business district, supporting the small business owners who mean so much to the life of our town, protecting the character of our residential neighborhoods, and ensuring that we have an adequate stock of affordable housing for all of our residents.
+As evidenced by my work with the Tri-Town 55+ Coalition and the Senior Citizens Advisory Committee, I have advocated for the needs of our population of older citizens.
+During this major health emergency it is critical that we attend to the needs of our most vulnerable population, our seniors.

-My community-focused work, as a Councilman and through my many volunteer roles, has given me a unique and deep perspective on what our Madison neighbors value and their needs.
-I intend to continue to make Madison a great place to live for all our residents.
+In my capacities, as a Councilman and in many volunteer roles, I have developed a unique and deep perspective on what our Madison neighbors’ values and needs.
+This perspective will continue to inform my work to make Madison a great place to live for all our residents.

 I am very excited to have Bob Landrigan as my 2020 running mate.
 Bob was a great Councilman during his two terms on the Council.
-His has a strong record of accomplishments and certainly, no one can forget all he did to get us back up and running after Superstorm Sandy.
+He has a strong record of accomplishments and no one can forget all he did to get our town back up and running after Superstorm Sandy.
 Bob’s long tenure as a volunteer and leader of Madison’s Volunteer Ambulance Corps is commendable and demonstrates his dedication to our community.